prebid/Prebid.js/modules/weboramaRtdProvider.md

 `gulp build --modules=rtdModule,weboramaRtdProvider`

-Add the Weborama RTD provider to your Prebid config.
+Add the Weborama RTD provider to your Prebid config, use the configuration template below:

-Minimal Configuration (should work for):

 ```javascript
 var pbjs = pbjs || {};